KaueFSoares/KaueFSoares/README.md

 <a id='english' href='#portuguese'><sup>PT</sup><a>

-# 💜 Hello, my name is <strong>{Kauê Soares}!</strong>
+# 💜 Hello, my name is <strong>{ Kauê Soares }!</strong>

-> I'm a young person who found a way in programming to do what I love the most: solving problems.
+> I'm a young guy who found in programming a way to do what I like the most: solving problems.

 🔭 Currently, I am focused on the **Exitus** project: a computerized access control system at IFSul - Sapiranga Campus, where I study.